nikcbg/packer_nginx64/README.md

 - Install `packer` by following this [instructions](https://www.packer.io/intro/getting-started/install.html).
 - Clone the repository to your local computer: `git clone git@github.com:nikcbg/packer_nginx64.git`.
 - Go to the cloned repo on your computer: `cd packer_nginx64`.
-- execute `packer validate template.json` - validates `template.json` file, after executing the command it shoudl return `Template validated successfully` message.
+- Execute `packer validate template.json` to validates `template.json` file, after executing the command it shoudl return `Template validated successfully` message.
-- execute `packer build template.json` - to start building the virtual machine you need to run your tests on.
+- Execute `packer build template.json`  to start building the virtual machine you need to run your tests on.
-- after that you should see this message `nginx64-vbox: 'virtualbox' provider box: nginx64-vbox.box` which means that the VM box was created successfully.
+- After that you should see this message `nginx64-vbox: 'virtualbox' provider box: nginx64-vbox.box` which means that the VM box was created successfully.
 - Execute `vagrant box list` to see the list of `vagrant` boxes.
 - Execute `vagrant box add --name nginx64 nginx64-vbox.box`  to add the newly created `packer` box.
 - Execute `vagrant init nginx64` to create Vagrantfile if one doesn't already exist.